Rakesh-Seenu/test_leader/docs/index.md

 This allows researchers and developers to:

 - Simulate biomodels for an initial period (e.g., 10 hours).
-- Predict the next time steps using AI-driven time series models.
+- Predict future time steps using AI-powered time series models.
 - Compare simulated vs. predicted outcomes using evaluation metrics.
-- Test multiple algorithms and synthetic datasets to measure accuracy and performance.
+- Benchmark multiple algorithms and synthetic datasets for accuracy and performance.

-## Why Use This Platform?

-- Predictive AI-Driven Simulations – Extend biomodel analysis with time series forecasting
-- Automated Pipelines – Seamless execution of simulations & predictions
-- Real-time Visualizations – Compare predicted vs. actual data instantly
-- Interactive Leaderboard – Rank AI models based on accuracy metrics

 <div class="grid cards" markdown>